Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 -

-Daily emails: Used for communication with colleagues, friends, or general business exchanges.
+Daily Emails: Used for communication with colleagues, friends, or general business exchanges.

 -

-Personal blog or diary: Although for personal use, maintain a certain level of politeness and standard.
+Personal Blog or Diary: Although for personal use, maintain a certain level of politeness and standard.

 -

-Briefings and notices: Internal company notices or short announcements.
+Briefings and Notices: Internal company notices or short announcements.